Estimated reading time: 3 minutes

 State-of-the-art technology is taking printing to the next level with three-dimensional applications.
-Although it is still relatively unknown to consumers, 3D printing is being used in many different business industries.
-Companies in the architecture, manufacturing, technology, automotive, aircraft and medical device industries, to name a few, use 3D printers to create digital models.
+Although it is still relatively unknown to consumers, 3D printing is used in many business industries.
+For example, small businesses in the architecture, manufacturing, graphic design, automotive, aircraft, and medical device industries, to name a few, use 3D printers to create digital models.

-30% annual growth rate.
+22.5% annual growth rate.

 The obvious benefits of 3D printing for businesses are quality control and cost efficiency.
 Models can be created in-house without the time and expense associated with the prototyping process.
 In addition, many companies are using 3D printers to handle short-run production for their customers, thereby eliminating the need to outsource.
-Of course, this also results in lower prices for 3D printed items.
+Of course, this also results in lower prices for 3D-printed items.

 Where to buy a 3D printer.